 Group Swim Lessons

-The Y strives to help all ages learn how to swim, so they can stay safe around water and learn the skills needed to make swimming a lifelong pursuit for healthy living.
+We strive to help all ages learn how to swim, so they can stay safe around water and learn the skills needed to make swimming a lifelong pursuit for healthy living.
 Currently, swim lessons are just for Y members.

-Registration opens on the 15th of every month at 6:00 am for the next month of lessons.
+Registration opens on the 15th of the month at 6:00 am for the following month of lessons.

 Please select the branch location where you would like to attend the group swim lesson to start the registration process.

 Here's how we'll work together to keep you and fellow swimmers safe during your visit.

 Please bring what you'll need from home, including towels and goggles.
 Instructional equipment will be limited to kick boards, kick sticks, and pull buoys and will be disinfected between users.

 The path to the pool and procedure on the deck has changed to create one-way traffic and reduce touchpoints.
 If you're not sure about something, please ask a staff member!